-Welcome to the tribe.
-We are very happy to welcome Marc Maurer, from the Ryzon home town Cologne, to the Project Horizon team.
-Marc distances himself from the pressure to perform and instead focuses on what makes him happy: as an enthusiastic bikepacker, he is always on the hunt for new adventures, foreign routes and exciting countries to discover on his bike.
-This is how he combines his passions, exercise, pure nature and traveling.
-Get to know Marc in the following section, where he himself talks about what motivates him.
+Welcome to the Tribe.
+We are very happy to welcome Marc Maurer from Ryzon, his home in Cologne, to the Project Horizon team.
+Marc distances himself from the pressure to perform and instead focuses on what makes him happy.
+As an enthusiastic bikepacker, he is always on the lookout for new adventures, foreign routes, and exciting countries to discover on his bike.
+This is how he combines his passions, exercise, pure nature, and travelling.
+Get to know Marc in the following section, where he himself talks about what drives him.

 Who am I?

-I am Marc, 39 years old, live in Cologne.
-I studied geography and Asian studies in Bonn, but have now been working freelance in the event and trade fair sector for over 10 years..
+I'm Marc.
+I'm 39 and live in Cologne.
+I studied geography and Asian studies in Bonn, but have now been working freelance in the event and trade fair sector for over 10 years.

 What do I do?

-Freelancing allows me to work through the winter in normal times so I can hit the road in the summer and explore the world.
+Freelancing allows me to work through the winter in normal times so that I can set off in the summer and explore the world.

 Why do I do it?

-I came to bikepacking after a two-year backpacking trip through Asia.
-At some point I found it boring to travel around by bus and train, I wanted to travel self-determined and without a schedule and not have to stick to any departure plans.
+I started bikepacking after a two-year backpacking trip through Asia.
+At some point, I found it boring to travel around by bus and train.
+I wanted to travel self-determined and without a schedule and not have to stick to any departure plans.

-So I combined my two passions - travel and sport - put together a bike, got some equipment and just set off on my first big bike tour.
-For the first time alone with a packed bike to the east.
+So I combined my two passions -- travel and sport -- put together a bike, got some equipment, and just set off on my first big bike tour.
+For the first time alone with a packed bike towards the east.
 From Cologne to Istanbul.
-Still no idea about the whole bike travel topic (the term "bikepacking" didn't really exist then), still no smartphone or navi, no fixed route, no real time limit.
+I didn't know anything about bike touring (the term "bikepacking" didn't really exist yet), no smartphone or sat nav, no fixed route, no real time limit.
 Everything was new and exciting.

-The plan was to fly back home from Istanbul by plane.
-But when I arrived in Istanbul, I changed my plan and decided to go back by bike.
+The plan was to fly home from Istanbul.
+But when I arrived in Istanbul, I changed my plan and decided to cycle back.
 It just wouldn't have felt right to get on a plane to come back home.
 It seemed too easy, too boring.
 I just wanted to keep sitting on my bike and see what was waiting for me around the next bend or up the next mountain.
-The bike travel fever had taken hold of me and hasn't let me go since.
+The cycling fever had taken hold of me and hasn't let me go since.

-Several tours of several months followed, e.g. through the Caucasus and Central Asia.
+Various tours followed, lasting several months, e.g. through the Caucasus and Central Asia.

-In the meantime I am with my wheels actually almost only off the road on the way.
-I just want to have fun cycling, enjoy nature and do not feel constantly harassed by cars.
+In the meantime, I ride my bikes almost exclusively off the road.
+I just want to have fun cycling, enjoy nature and not feel constantly harassed by cars.

 What do I want to stand for?